gawon1224/2024-Autonomous-Driving-AI-Challenge/segmentation/README.md

 ```bash
 ./dist_test.sh <config-file> <checkpoint> <gpu-num> --eval mIoU
 ```
-You can download checkpoint files from [here](https://huggingface.co/OpenGVLab/InternImage/tree/fc1e4e7e01c3e7a39a3875bdebb6577a7256ff91).
-Then place it to segmentation/checkpoint_dir/seg.
+You can download our checkpoint file from [here](https://drive.google.com/file/d/1GvMmIy9DAF6dWNmtfTtmw4DkeTvOmuWn/view?usp=sharing).
+Then place it to `segmentation/checkpoint_dir/`.

 For example, to evaluate the `InternImage-B` with a single GPU: